Where is Everybody on Facebook?

 Where is everybody?

 Comments online point to problems people have with Facebook.
 Some don’t like all the advertisements that pop up.
-Some don’t like that their profiles get sold to big companies.
+Some don’t like that their profile information gets sold to big companies.
 Other people are upset that Facebook sometimes deletes posts that don’t agree with their philosophy.

-Still others think that Facebook is outdated and even old-fashioned.
+Still others think that Facebook is an outdated social media platform and even old-fashioned.
 Those people think that Facebook is like myspace, slowly getting replaced and fading into the past.

 Of course, Facebook is still strong.
 The company is worth billions of dollars, but not as much as it used to be.
 Its strength is slowing fading.
 The business is trying to get people interested in it again.